shrutibnehe/addition_calculator/addition.md

   When we input 3 Intger operands

-  Then perform addition of 3 integers
+  Then perform addition of 3 integer